 - Steak Cooked Directly on the Coals (Caveman Style)

 - coarse sea salt

-- Cut into one inch thick steaks, following the grain of the meat.
+- Cut the rump into 1" thick steaks, following the grain of the meat.

 - Season with coarse sea salt.

-- Set BBQ up for indirect dual zone cooking with a temp of 225°F.
+- Set grill up for indirect dual zone cooking with a a hot and cooler side

 - Place steaks on cooler zone and cook until internal temp reaches 80°F.